microsoft/SQL_LogScout/README.md

 # Test Suite

-An test suite is intended for testing the outputs from SQL LogScout.
+The test suite is intended for confirm existence of output logs from SQL LogScout (smoke tests) currently.
 The set of tests will grow over time.